ipython/ipython-website/index.rst

   of IPython's architecture and hands-on examples on customization, embedding, effective uses of the various applications, the architecture of the web notebook and how to use IPython for parallel and distributed computing.

-- **IPython 0.12**: We're pleased to announce the release of IPython 0.12, a major new version.
-The highlight of this release is the `IPython Notebook
-  <ipython-doc/stable/interactive/htmlnotebook.html>`_, an interactive Python
-  interface running in the browser. `Download <download.html>`_ it now, or read more about `what's new <http://ipython.org/ipython-doc/rel-0.12/whatsnew/version0.12.html>`_.

-- **Try IPython online**: If you want to check out IPython before installing it, you can now `test drive it <http://www.pythonanywhere.com/try-ipython/>`_ in a web browser.
-Thanks to `PythonAnywhere <http://www.pythonanywhere.com/>`_ for providing this.

 `More news... <news.html>`_